 Supply chain managers spend a lot of time handling disputes, anticipating, or reacting to fluctuating costs and coordinating complex operations across supply chains.
 Their customers never see or think about supply chains but if something goes wrong, they will be the first to give negative feedback or lose trust in your brand.
 Having visibility across supply chains, both deep and wide, is essential for introducing new innovative services and products, monitoring them throughout the manufacturing process, and delivering these to customers.

-In a recent Analyst Brief written by Alan Pelz-Sharpe from Deep Analysis, he states; “End to end, real-time supply chain visibility is rare, but it is possible.
+In a recent analyst brief written by Alan Pelz-Sharpe from Deep Analysis, he states; “End to end, real-time supply chain visibility is rare, but it is possible.
 Rapid advances in the worlds of cloud computing, IoT, and blockchain now provide the technical sophistication to enable accurate and trusted visibility into events for the most complex of supply chains.”

-The Deep Analysis Analyst Brief describes how pre-built SaaS applications can provide business users will all the capabilities that blockchain offers including security, immutability, and establishing trust between partners.
+The Deep Analysis Analyst Brief describes how pre-built SaaS applications can provide business users with all the capabilities that blockchain offers including security, immutability, and establishing trust between partners.
 The trend is toward SaaS applications that are easily configured and make for easy adoption for invited members.

 Oracle Intelligent Track and Trace, is a supply chain application that leverages blockchain technology.
 The application helps to address the challenges of managing complexities in a global network of trading partners.
 You don't need to be a developer to use the Intelligent Track and Trace application because it's a pre-built application that is ready-to-deploy.
 With built-in blockchain technology, the application helps to gain efficiencies for supply chain management by enabling multitier visibility across a supply chain.
 Prebuilt business flow templates and formats for documents make it easy to automate and ingest data from multiple partners.
 Once the network is configured and activated, supply chain managers can detect issues by defining rules in smart contracts that trigger alerts, warnings, or even actions.